dmytro-savochkin/shop-discounts/README.md

 Also I'm not adding Chain of Responsibility pattern here intentionally.

 So, the flow should be as follows:

-When we click "Buy Product" using the UI we send :product_id to our API initializing the code below.
-In return we should send back a new or an updated order with all the required info.
+When a user clicks "Buy Product" using the UI we send `product_id` to our API initializing the code below.
+In return we should send back a new or an updated `order` with all the required info.

 ```
 product = Product.find_by(params[:product_id])